In 2019, USQ will offer one Heritage Bank Len Ludgate Scholarship in Information Technology.

 - your interest in contributing to the business community

-- demonstrate a history of involvement within their school, extracurricular activities or within their local community.
+- demonstrate a history of involvement in extracurricular activities or within your local community.

 University of Southern Queensland